 T02220206: Hourly temperature and dew point in tenths degrees C, 22.2 20.6 in this case.

-Reading these METAR weather reports aren't easy!
+Reading these METAR weather reports isn't easy!
 Especially the remarks section.
-But In my experience, no questions have been asked about the remarks section of the METAR, only the main part of the report.
+But In my experience on the Part 107, no tricky questions have been asked about the remarks section of the METAR, only the main part of the report.
 That being said, I'd still read over the different versions of the METAR remarks and understand what they are saying just to make sure.

 The main structure of the METAR is pretty straightforward after you know how to read the different messages and what to look for, again - other than that stinking remarks section!
 What is the toughest part of a METAR report for you to read?